Linda Coulter, International Artist and Art Instructor

 Linda's Favorite Subjects to Paint & Teach

-Through her camera, sketchbooks and paint brush, Linda Coulter has captured the essence of ancient Europe, the narrow winding streets of London and Paris, thatched cottages and ancient stone castles of the English countryside, French fields of lavender and ancient rivers.
-She has painted scenes from across the United States and Canada.
+Via her camera, sketchbooks and paint brush, Linda Coulter has captured the essence of ancient Europe, the narrow winding streets of London and Paris, thatched cottages and ancient stone castles of the English countryside, French fields of lavender and ancient rivers.
+She has painted scenes from across the United States, Canada and Europe.

-When asked what has been her inspiration to teach art, Linda replies, "God gave me some talent, a genuine love of people, an unquenchable desire to teach fine art, and an endless desire for adventure through travel teaching."
+When asked what has been her inspiration to teach art, Linda replies, "God gave me some talent, a genuine love of people, an unquenchable desire to teach fine art and decorative art, and an endless desire for adventure through travel teaching."